kashishrastogi03/java-project/README.md

 ## 📌 Overview

 This is a full-featured **Spring Boot-based** E-commerce Product Management Utility.
-It provides a secure login screen, allows authenticated users to **view, add, edit, and delete products**, and presents all data in a clean, **Bootstrap-styled UI**.
+It provides a secure login screen, allows authenticated users to **view, add, edit, and delete products**.

 ---